raspberrypilearning/guides/astro-pi/software.md

 and press Enter when ready
 ```

-Reboot the Pi to complete the install:
+Reboot the Pi to complete the installation:

 ```bash
 sudo reboot